awesome-panel/awesome-panel-extensions/README.md

 <a href="https://panel.holoviz.org/" target="_blank"><img src="https://panel.holoviz.org/_static/logo_stacked.png" style="display: block;margin-left: auto;margin-right: auto;height: 50px;"></a>

-The purpose of this repository is to **make it easy for Panel developers to create custom Panel extensions**.
+The purpose of this repository is to **make it easy for Panel developers to develop, share and use awesome Panel extensions**.

 Panel Extensions enables developers to compose existing Panel components into new reusable components or wrap an awesome javascript plotting library like [ECharts](https://echarts.apache.org/en/index.html) into a reusable Panel component.